bhauman/figwheel-main/docs/quick_start.md

 "Brilliantly Cruel"
 ```

+After that, on the REPL host page, you should see the helper app
+dissappear and be replaced by the words `Brilliantly Cruel`.

-Well that was just a brief tour of what you can do working from the
+Well that was just a brief tour of a REPL driven workflow.
+This was a
-REPL.
-This knowlegde should be enough to allow you to explore the
-ClojureScript language a bit.
+simple example but it starts to demonstrate that you could possibly
+get quite far into an application just using this simple setup.

 > **TIP**: There is a fantasic guide on
 > [Programming at the REPL](program-at-repl) on the official Clojure